Thank you for considering supervising an SLPA program student or hiring an SLPA program graduate.

-If a site is interested in establishing a clinical affiliation with the COD SLPA program after discussion with the SLPA program coordinator, a contract between the site and the college will be generated.
+If a site is interested in establishing a clinical affiliation with the COD SLPA program after discussion with the SLPA program chair, a contract between the site and the college will be generated.
 The COD SLPA program utilizes a standard contract written by the college’s Business Services department.
 Two copies of the contract are signed by the Director of Business Services and an authorized signator at the clinical site.
 The contract outlines general expectations of the site and the program.
-The expectations for the site include but are not limited to designating a staff member to be responsible for planning the clinical experience, evaluating the student using the evaluation for provided by the SLPA program and notifying the program coordinator of any issues regarding the practicum experience.
+The expectations for the site include but are not limited to designating a staff member to be responsible for planning the clinical experience, evaluating the student using the evaluation for provided by the SLPA program and notifying the program chair of any issues regarding the practicum experience.
 The expectations for the program include but are not limited to providing a coordinator who functions as a liaison between the college and the site, assuring compliance with educational standards, referring only qualified students and verification that students carry malpractice insurance.

 The contract is effective for one year and is automatically renewed unless otherwise indicated by either the site or the college.
 The contract does not in any way obligate the site to accept clinical students, nor does it imply an employment agreement with any SLPA student.

 Those considering employing SLPAs are encouraged to read the information above regarding supervision requirements for licensed SLPAs.
 Many prospective employers have found supervising an SLPA student in a clinical practicum placement to be helpful in determining how an SLPA may be utilized in a particular service landscape.
 In fact, many clinical sites choose to offer our graduates permanent positions upon graduation.

 While the SLPA program does not have a formal job placement program, the program chair is more than willing to share potential employment information with current and former students.
 Prospective employers are encouraged to contact the program chair.